 RULE #9: YOU ARE NOT THE BUSINESS

 Ownership in the corporation is divided into a certain number of shares, and the corporation issues stockholders one or more stock certificates to show how many shares they hold.
-The stockholders own the company and elect a board of directors to manage it for them.
+The stockholders own the company and elect a board of directors to manage it.

-The board of directors determines basic company policies and appoints the executive officers.
-These officers include a chairman of the board, chief executive officer, a president, and a number of vice presidents.
+The board of directors determines basic company policies and appoints executive officers.
+These officers include a chairman of the board, a chief executive officer, a president, and some vice presidents.
 They are responsible for carrying out the decisions of the board of directors and the stockholders.
 The executive officers also select the managers of the various departments of the corporation.

 Stockholders may sell their stock whenever they want to unless the corporation has some special rule to prevent it.
 The price of the company’s stock changes according to general business conditions and the earnings and future prospects of the company.
 If the business is doing well, stockholders may be able to sell their stock for a profit.
-If it is not, they may have to take a loss in order to exit.
+They may have to take a loss to exit if it is not.

 When the corporation has made a profit, the directors may divide the profit among the stockholders as dividends, or they may decide to use it to expand the business.
 Dividends may be paid only out of the corporation’s profits.
 When profits are used to expand the business, the directors and stockholders may decide to issue more stock to show that there is more money invested in the business.
 This new stock will be divided among the stockholders as a stock dividend.

 Stockholders in a corporation have limited liability.
-If the corporation fails, they can lose no more than their investment, because the corporation’s debts are not their debts.
+If the corporation fails, it can lose no more than its investment because the corporation’s debts are not its debts.

-Funds may be raised by selling stock (these investors become stockholders), acquiring debt or through revenue participation, etc.
+Funds may be raised by selling stock (these investors become stockholders), acquiring debt, or through revenue participation.

-The challenge for most founders who are also stockholders and directors is that they can “over identify” with the corporation.
+The challenge for most founders who are also stockholders and directors is that they can “over-identify” with the corporation.
 They end up living vicariously through the success and failure of the corporation.
-In many cases, the founder does not pay themselves a salary during the startup phase on the basis that they are the owner and are building an asset.
-This is a mistake as it undervalues the founder’s contribution and makes it more difficult to replace the founder by hiring an employee.
+In many cases, the founder does not pay themselves a salary during the startup phase because they are the owner and are building an asset.
+This mistake undervalues the founder’s contribution and makes it more difficult to replace the founder by hiring an employee.

-The key here is to understand that you are not the business, and if you have an employee role within the corporation, that you pay yourself a fair market salary.
-To do this requires that you have enough capital to operate the business, cover all the expenses with some excess for unforeseeable circumstances — especially during start up or high-growth phases.
+The key here is to understand that you are not the business, and if you have an employee role within the corporation, you pay yourself a fair market salary.
+To do this requires that you have enough capital to operate the business and cover all the expenses with some excess for unforeseeable circumstances — especially during start-up or high-growth phases.

-Nothing is more difficult to do than to grow a company on a limited capital base — using cash flow for a source of funds.
-And then if your personal success or failure is connected to how the company performs, you may be seduced into making personal guarantees, or to invest more of your personal money that you would like to in order to keep the company going.
+Nothing is more difficult than growing a company on a limited capital base — using cash flow as a source of funds.
+And then, if your personal success or failure is connected to how the company performs, you may be seduced into making personal guarantees or investing more of your personal money that you would like to keep the company going.

-While this may sound admirable, it is a recipe for a downward spiral, reduction in your personal wealth and an emotional roller coaster.
+While this may sound admirable, it is a recipe for a downward spiral, a reduction in your personal wealth, and an emotional roller coaster.
 You are not the business, so keep your personal finances separate from the business and respect it as an investment that MUST pay for itself.

 RULE #10: PAY YOURSELF FIRST

 This is a very controversial topic.
 Most founders operate from the opposite — pay yourself last.
-And this is exactly what happens, once all the expenses are covered there often isn’t anything left over.
-So you end up working for free and justifying it by saying that you are building a business.
+And this is exactly what happens; once all the expenses are covered, there often isn’t anything left over.
+So you end up working for free and justifying it by saying you are building a business.

 “Pay yourself first” means to include yourself along with all the other salaries and to follow the advice of the “Richest Man in Babylon”: a part of all I earn is mine to keep.
 No matter how much money you are making, it is important to maintain regular investing habits.
 The amount isn’t important, but the habit is.

-And when you make yourself important and commit to paying yourself no matter what, a mysterious thing happens — you end up creating enough cash flow to pay yourself.
+And when you make yourself important and commit to paying yourself no matter what, a mysterious thing happens — you create enough cash flow to pay yourself.

-If you are willing to work for free — you will end up working for free.
+If you are willing to work for free, you will work for free.

 RULE #11: WHO IS ON YOUR TEAM?

-The difference between the leader who struggles all the time has no free time, is surrounded by drama solving crises after crises and the leader who appears to have lots of free time, makes more money each year and seems to have the golden touch… is the team that they are a part of.
+The difference between the leader who struggles all the time, has no free time, is surrounded by drama solving crisis after crisis and the leader who appears to have lots of free time, makes more money each year, and seems to have the golden touch… is the team that they are a part of.